germanilia/full_stack_starter/README.md

 ## Authentication System

-The application includes a complete authentication system using AWS Cognito with the following features:
+The application includes a complete authentication system using AWS Cognito as the primary authentication mechanism, with a development-only fallback for testing:

 ### Features
+- **Primary Authentication**: AWS Cognito for production and development
+- **Development Fallback**: Local JWT tokens for API testing (dev mode only)
 - **Email-based usernames** with automatic transformation for Cognito compatibility
 - **Role-based access control** (Admin/User roles)
 - **JWT token management** with automatic refresh
 - **LocalStack integration** for development
 - **Protected routes** in both frontend and backend
+- **Production Security**: Local tokens disabled in production mode

 ### Email-to-Username Transformation